onflow/flow-go/cmd/consensus/README.md

 The consensus stream covers all aspects where final decisions are made about the network's computation state.

-More specifically, collection covers the following:
+More specifically, consensus covers the following:

 **Block Production**
 - Receiving collections from Collector Nodes